Adventure glamping near Bogotá exists — and it is two hours away

 Canyoning takes four to six hours and moves through the waterways in the native forest surrounding Vergara.
 You follow the canyon downstream: sections you walk, sections you swim, sections you descend on a short rope, and others where the rock has been smoothed into natural slides by decades of current.
 A neoprene suit is provided.

 The water is mountain-cold — the sharp kind that forces a breath and then, once the body adjusts, becomes clarifying rather than uncomfortable.
-Swimming ability is required.
-COP 120,000 per person (approximately USD 29).
-Minimum age: 16.
+Swimming ability and current operator approval may be required.

 Hiking — guided ecological trails